tzler/server_side_psych/server_setup/server_setup.md

         },
         "ok" : 1
 }
+```

 A value of 1 for the ok field in the response indicates that the server is working properly.
-```
-Next, we'll look at how to manage the server instance.

-###Managing mongo
+### 3.3 Managing mongo

 Step 3 — Managing the MongoDB Service
 MongoDB installs as a systemd service, which means that you can manage it using standard systemd commands alongside all other sytem services in Ubuntu.